kensanata/oddmu/README.md

 [oddmu.service(5)](/oddmu.git/blob/main/man/oddmu.service.5.txt): This
 man page documents how to setup a systemd unit and have it manage Oddmu.
-“Great configurability brings brings great burdens.”
+“Great configurability brings great burdens.”

 ## Building